HAT representative

 Note for Corporate Membership

-Institutions applying for Corporate membership must submit a letter of interest along with their application form, detailing their goals and how they intend to support HATs objectives.
+Institutions applying for Corporate membership must submit a letter of interest along with their application form, detailing their goals and how they intend to support HAT's objectives.

-Stay Updated!
 Subscribe to Our Newsletter

 Be the first to know about our latest updates, events, and exclusive insights.
 Join our community today and never miss out on the exciting developments from the Historical Association of Tanzania!